Jordan Mailata: Pre-draft

 Mailata playing for the Philadelphia Eagles in 2020.

 After seeing video clips of him playing rugby league, NFL executives invited Mailata to try out for their International Player Pathway Program.
 Mailata had never played American football and admitted that his knowledge of the game was minimal, and also stated that he would watch only one NFL game a year, the Super Bowl.
 In February 2018, he went to IMG Academy in Florida to train under the supervision and guidance of coach Aden Durde.
-While training, he was scouted by Jeff Stoutland, the offensive line coach of the Philadelphia Eagles.
+While training, he was scouted by Philadelphia Eagles offensive line coach Jeff Stoutland.
 In the player introductions for NBC Sunday Night Football, Mailata pays credit to Stoutland's mentorship, saying he attended "Jeff Stoutland University", having had no collegiate football experience before entering the NFL.

 NFL scouts evaluated Mailata as a 5.5 prospect grade, which equates to a practice squad player with a chance to make the bottom-end of the official NFL roster.
 Pre-draft scouting reports written about Mailata evaluated him as a "work in progress", and gave him the pro player comparison of then-Buffalo Bill OT Conor McDermott.

 In March 2018, Mailata attended a combine at the Tampa Bay Buccaneers' practice facility, One Buc Place.
 The combine participants included five other international NFL prospects like Mailata, as well as a host of top-ranked college football prospects who did not receive an invite to the official NFL Combine.
 Several NFL team general managers were present, including Jason Licht of the Buccaneers and Rick Spielman of the Minnesota Vikings.

 Mailata received doubts from scouts through the NFL drafting process and combine, as his weaknesses were listed as "will require an extensive period of development to learn technique", and "has never played a single down of American football".
 However, scouts did see positives in Mailata as they described him to have "very good physical traits" and "a tremendous size with a frame that carries weight well" due to his 6-foot-8 stature.
 IMG Academy strength and conditioning trainer Jay Butler stated that he had "never had anybody that looks like that," in reference to Mailata's sub-20% body fat percentage and physical attributes.
 Mailata was extremely quick for his frame, as he recorded a 5.12 second time in the 40-yard dash at the combine, the 7th-best time recorded for tackles at the February 2018 NFL combine.
 He managed to record a 4.67-second time for the short shuttle, which would have equated to a top-10 score amongst left tackles at the official NFL combine.
 Additionally, Mailata was able to achieve 22 reps at the combine bench press.

 In response to his own performance, Mailata felt optimistic as he hoped that coaches would get "a chance to see the progress I have made as I try to master the position."